 Reliability and maintenance are other key areas that set turboprops apart from piston engines.
 Piston engines have high maintenance costs due to chronic wear and tear from numerous reciprocating components, including cylinders and pistons.
 Lack of precision drives piston engines to encounter premature overhauls, shortening their lifespan.
 On the other hand, turboprops are equipped with fewer moving parts, which are more mechanically durable.
 The turbine-driven design enhances suaves operation, reducing stress and prolonging lifespan.
 This feature makes turboprops more appealing for commercial use where logistical bottlenecks are stringent during operational downtime.

-At last, turboprop engines excel in cases which necessitate short takeoff and landing (STOL) capabilities.
+At last, turboprop engines excel in cases that necessitate short takeoff and landing (STOL) capabilities.
 High torque at low speeds allows them to operate on shorter and less developed runways, increasing their usefulness for regional and remote area operations.
 With improvements in propeller and fuel efficiency, turboprop engines are still able to bridge the gap between piston and jet engines, providing a sophisticated balance of cost and power for aviation needs.

 The Evolution of Turboprop Technology